Leefrost/Leefrost/books/README.md

 * "Test-Driven Development By Example" by Kent Beck
 * "Domain-Driven Design" by Eric Evans
 * "Adaptive Code: Agile coding with design patterns and SOLID principles (Best Practices)" by Gary McLean Hall
+* "System Design Interview: An Insider's Guide" by Alex Xu

 ## In queue: